SwisscoastAG/HLiquity/README.md

 ### PriceFeed and Oracle

-HLiquity functions that require the most current HBAR:CHF price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink HBAR:CHF reference contract as its primary and Tellor's HBAR:CHF price feed as its secondary (fallback) data source.
+HLiquity functions that require the most current HBAR:CHF price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Pyth USD/HBAR and USDT/CHF reference contract as its primary and Supra's HBAR/USD and USD/CHF price feed as its secondary (fallback) data source.
 PriceFeed is stateful, i.e. it records the last good price that may come from either of the two sources based on the contract's current state.

-The fallback logic distinguishes 3 different failure modes for Chainlink and 2 failure modes for Tellor:
+The fallback logic distinguishes 3 different failure modes for Pyth and 2 failure modes for Supra:

 - `Frozen` (for both oracles): last price update more than 4 hours ago
-- `Broken` (for both oracles): response call reverted, invalid timeStamp that is either 0 or in the future, or reported price is non-positive (Chainlink) or zero (Tellor).
-Chainlink is considered broken if either the response for the latest round _or_ the response for the round before the latest fails one of these conditions.
+- `Broken` (for both oracles): response call reverted, invalid timeStamp that is either 0 or in the future, or reported price is non-positive (Pyth) or zero (Supra).
+Pyth is considered broken if the response for the latest round does not meet these conditions.
-- `PriceChangeAboveMax` (Chainlink only): higher than 50% deviation between two consecutive price updates
+- `PriceChangeAboveMax` (Pyth only): higher than 50% deviation between two consecutive price updates

 There is also a return condition `bothOraclesLiveAndUnbrokenAndSimilarPrice` which is a function returning true if both oracles are live and not broken, and the percentual difference between the two reported prices is below 5%.

-The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core HLiquity functions which require a current HBAR:CHF price.  `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 18 digits.
+The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core HLiquity functions which require a current HBAR:CHF price.  `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 8 digits.

-### Tellor price data lag

-HLiquity sees a Tellor HBAR-CHF price that is at least 15 minutes old.
-This is because Tellor operates via proof-of-stake, and some dispute period is needed in which fake prices can be disputed.
-When a Tellor price is disputed, it is removed from the list of prices that HLiquity sees.
-This dispute period ensures that, given at least one responsive disputer who disputes fake HBAR prices, HLiquity will never consume fake price data from Tellor.

-The choice of 15 minutes for the dispute period was based on careful analysis of the impact of a delayed HBAR price on a HLiquity system.
-We used historical HBAR price data and looked at the impact of different delay lengths.
-15 minutes was chosen as a sweet spot that gives plenty of time for disputers to respond to fake prices, while keeping any adverse impacts on HLiquity to a minimum.

 ### PriceFeed Logic

-The PriceFeed contract fetches the current price and previous price from Chainlink and changes its state (called `Status`) based on certain conditions.
+The PriceFeed contract fetches the current price and previous price from Pyth and changes its state (called `Status`) based on certain conditions.

-**Initial PriceFeed state:** `chainlinkWorking`.
-The initial system state that is maintained as long as Chainlink is working properly, i.e. neither broken nor frozen nor exceeding the maximum price change threshold between two consecutive rounds.
+**Initial PriceFeed state:** `pythWorking`.
+The initial system state that is maintained as long as Pyth is working properly, i.e. neither broken nor frozen nor exceeding the maximum price change threshold between two consecutive rounds.
 PriceFeed then obeys the logic found in this table:

   https://docs.google.com/spreadsheets/d/18fdtTUoqgmsK3Mb6LBO-6na0oK-Y9LWBqnPCJRp5Hsg/edit?usp=sharing